 The REVETEC engine design consists of two co-axial counter-rotating “Trilobate” (three lobed) cams geared together, so both cams contribute to forward motion.
-Two bearings run along the profile of both cams (four bearings in all) and stay in contact with the cams at all times.
+Two bearings beneath each piston run along the profile of both tri-lobed cams (four bearings on each piston plate) and stay in contact with the cams at all times.
 The bearings are mounted on the underside of the two inter-connected pistons, which maintain the desired bearing to Trilobe clearance throughout the stroke.

 The two co-axial contra-rotating cams raise the piston with a scissor-like action to the bearings.
 Once at the top of the stroke the air/fuel mixture is fired.
 The expanded gas then forces the bearings down the ramps of the cams spreading them apart ending the stroke.

 The point of maximum mechanical advantage or transfer is around 20-30deg ATDC (when the piston moves approximately 10% of its travel) making the most of the high cylinder pressure.
 This compares to a conventional engine that reaches maximum mechanical advantage around 60-70deg ATDC. (after the piston has moved through just over 40% of its travel, losing approximately half of the cylinder pressure).